 The Netsafe Youth Action Squad (YAS) is a programme that supports students to spark discussions, plan initiatives, lead activities and enact positive change around the online safety issues that affect them most.

-The YAS educate and engage their peers around relevant topics within their school communities with the support of an educator or counsellor.
+The YAS educate and engage their peers around relevant topics within their school communities with an educator or counsellor’s support.

 The YAS can help reduce incidents of online harm experienced by young people by: